Publication Ethics

 Reviewer Responsibilities

 Reviewers play a crucial role in maintaining the quality and integrity of scientific publications.
 Therefore, they are expected to review manuscripts with the highest ethical standards.
 Reviewers must conduct their assessments fairly, objectively, and on time, ensuring that clear arguments support all criticisms.
 The review must be free of personal bias, and reviewers must not use any unpublished information from the manuscript for personal gain.
-All information obtained during the review process must be kept confidential and not shared with third parties without the journal's explicit permission.
+All data obtained during the review process must be kept confidential and not shared with third parties without the journal’s explicit permission.

 In some instances, a potential conflict of interest may exist, such as personal, financial, or professional relationships with the authors, research, or funding institutions.
 In that case, the reviewer must notify the handling editor immediately and decline the review.
 Reviewers are also responsible for reporting any suspicion of ethical violations, such as plagiarism or data fabrication, to the handling editor for further investigation.